cleanlab/examples/DEVELOPMENT.md

 - Use `pip freeze` to determine the package versions that are used, then

-    1. create a `requirements.txt` file in the specific example's folder, and add the notebook's dependency specifications there
+    1. create a `requirements.txt` file in the specific example's folder, and add the notebook's dependency specifications there.

-    2. add the dependency specifications in the main `requirements.txt` file, ensuring that the new dependencies do not conflict with the existing ones
+    2. add the dependency specifications in the main `requirements.txt` file, ensuring that the new dependencies do not conflict with the existing ones.

     3. add a markdown block right above the code cell that imports the dependencies that reads: